-The Oregon International Film Festival, formerly known as Oregon State International Film Festival was founded by faculty members at Oregon State University.
-A curated festival, OSIFF presents award-winning films from across the globe, many of which premiere at Berlinale, Cannes, and Sundance.
-OSIFF also regularly screens world premieres, US premieres, and west coast premieres.
+The Oregon International Film Festival, formerly known as Oregon State International Film Festival, was founded by film enthusiasts teaching international cinemas at Oregon State University.
+A curated festival, OIFF presents award-winning films from across the globe, many of which premiere at Berlinale, Cannes, and Sundance.
+OIFF also regularly screens world premieres, US premieres, and west coast premieres.
 We accept submissions of interesting and unique films in all formats and languages.
 We might limit run times and other criteria for certain seasons of the year.

-For its 2018 iteration, Oregon State International Film Festival solicits submissions for documentary, narrative, animated, and experimental short films (up to 45 minutes), and for documentary, narrative or animated feature films (longer than 45 minutes) by woman-identified (women and trans women) filmmakers.
+For its 2018 iteration, Oregon State International Film Festival solicited submissions for documentary, narrative, animated, and experimental short films (up to 45 minutes), and for documentary, narrative or animated feature films (longer than 45 minutes) by woman-identified (women and trans women) filmmakers.

 a) be in a language other than English (with English subtitles), OR

 b) be filmed in a country outside of the United States, OR

 c) be accompanied by an explanation regarding how the submitted film qualifies as "international."